haskell/cabal/Cabal/doc/developing-packages.rst

 really on the package when distributed.
 This makes commands like sdist fail because the file is not found.

-This special modules must appear again on the :pkg-field:`autogen-modules` field of the stanza that is using it, besides :pkg-field:`other-modules` or :pkg-field:`library:exposed-modules`.
+These special modules must appear again on the :pkg-field:`autogen-modules` field of the stanza that is using it, besides :pkg-field:`other-modules` or :pkg-field:`library:exposed-modules`.
 With this there is no need to create complex build hooks for this poweruser case.